Written by: Sanjeev

 Counter Productive Habits Of Bloggers - Obsessing Over Data and Metrics

 None of us realizes that when we make a habit of checking the stats too many times, sometimes multiple times in a day.
-This is such a waste of time which can easily be converted into a productive effort.

 Pending Task List For Managing The Time Effectively